RakshaSharan/TechTest/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-#Running the code in command line for testing the features
+#Running the code in commandline for testing the features in the project working directory

 $behave Features

-#Running invdividual features
+#Running/testing invdividual features

 $behave Features/returnAllArticles.feature